itsVishnu101/itsVishnu101/README.md

 > Built a real-time traffic light detection system using **Python** and **OpenCV**
 > Implemented preprocessing, color-space filtering, and contour detection
 > Optimized the pipeline for improved accuracy and stability
 > 🔍 Hands-on experience in computer vision, real-time processing, and model tuning
+>

+####  ⚙️ **Control Systems Simulator**
+An interactive web-based simulator for Control Systems Engineering, built using Python, Streamlit, Matplotlib, and the python-control library.
+This tool allows you to:
+Define custom transfer functions
+Apply PID control (Kp, Ki, Kd)
+Visualize system responses: Step Response, Bode Plot, and Nyquist Plot Interactively tune and analyze system behavior in real-time